-The Book of the Week is “The Red Parts” by Maggie Nelson.
+The Book of the Week is “The Red Parts” by Maggie Nelson, published in 2007.
 In this eloquently written book, the author writes about the murder of her aunt, that occurred years before she herself was born.
 New DNA evidence prompted law enforcement to re-open its investigation of the cold case.
 The crime had been committed around the same time as other murders committed by a serial killer at the University of Michigan, where her aunt was a student.
 The author attended the case’s later court proceedings in connection therewith, and reports on the outcome.
 She also provides autobiographical details about her family members and their quirky irreverence, and herself and her own relationships.

 Archive for September, 2011